-Jeffrey C. Pugh to deliver Elon’s 2018 Baccalaureate address
+Jeffrey C. Pugh to deliver Elon’s 2018 Baccalaureate address on Friday

 Pugh, the Maude Sharpe Powell Professor of Religious Studies, was honored in fall 2017 as a Distinguished University Professor for his scholarship, leadership and teaching.